ansdaultana/Kubernetes-learning/README.md

 - Once bound, the Pod can use that storage.
 ---
+# 📦 Kubernetes StorageClass

+## 🔹 What is a StorageClass?
+A **StorageClass** defines **how Kubernetes automatically creates PersistentVolumes (PVs)** when a PersistentVolumeClaim (PVC) is made.
+It acts like a **template or rule** for provisioning storage dynamically.

+---

+## 🔹 Why We Need It
+Without a StorageClass:
+- You must manually create a PV before a PVC can bind to it.

+With a StorageClass:
+- Kubernetes automatically **creates a PV** when someone creates a PVC.
+  → This process is called **dynamic provisioning**.

+---

+## 🔹 Key Features
+- **Provisioner:** defines the storage backend or driver.
+  Examples:
+  - `kubernetes.io/minikube-hostpath` → for Minikube
+  - `kubernetes.io/aws-ebs` → for AWS
+  - `kubernetes.io/gce-pd` → for Google Cloud

+- **reclaimPolicy:** defines what happens when a PVC is deleted:
+  - `Delete` → removes the PV and its data
+  - `Retain` → keeps the data for manual cleanup

+---

 # 🧩 Mosquitto on Kubernetes — Persistent and Secure Setup

 This project deploys the **Eclipse Mosquitto** MQTT broker on **Minikube** using:
 - **ConfigMap** for configuration file
 - **Secret** for credentials
+- **StorageClass** to define local storage behavior
 - **Persistent Volume (PV) / Persistent Volume Claim (PVC)** for data persistence

 ---